-The following housing needs at a t a t proving.
+The following housing needs attract a C priority.
 If you have one of these housing needs, this will be considered in your final priority for sheltered housing and may result in a 'plus' award:

 Health and Social Care needs C: To be granted a C award by the Health and Social Care Panel, you will have health or social care needs, other than mobility needs, which are not met by your current housing and are impacting on your well-being.